London Borough of Harrow (24 021 256)

 - The Council recently served a breach of condition notice (BCN) against the developer over the location of the bin and cycle storage.
 In response to our enquiries the Council confirmed the developer had finished relocating the bin and cycle storage.
 It noted while the layout was slightly different from the approved plans, it did not consider it expedient to take further action.

 - The Council also noted an element of storage remained in the car park but said this was temporary and did not amount to a material change of use.
-It said the developer intended to submit an application over the revised communal layout.
+It said the developer intended to submit an application over the revised communal layout, this would include engaging with the Police’s “Secure by Design” officer to address security of the site which was also a condition of the planning permission.
 It said Miss X’s fencing remained unlawful.

 My findings